geekcomputers/Python/README.md

 42. [How to begin the journey of open source (first contribution)](https://www.youtube.com/watch?v=v2X51AVgl3o) - First Contribution of open source
 <hr>

+>[!NOTE]
-_**Note**: The content in this repository belongs to the respective authors and creators.
+>The content in this repository belongs to the respective authors and creators.
 I'm just providing a formatted README.md for better presentation._